onionj/cv/index.md

 * Optimized a reporting endpoint resulting in a 20x speed improvement and preventing system slowdown during high load times.
 * Collaborated on developing the second version of the project with FastAPI to allow for asynchronous development to handle the high load of the system.

-#### BtoC Tourism Project
+#### B2C Tourism Project

-* Contributed to the development of a tourism BtoC platform with over one million registered users and connections to more than nine BtoB platforms.
+* Contributed to the development of a tourism B2C platform with over one million registered users and connections to more than nine BtoB platforms.
 * Optimized the payment system to handle approximately 200 different payment modes based on various variables such as the type of service, BtoB provider, and payment type (IPG, MPL, WPG).
 * Implemented Async features to optimize the system's performance, reducing the system slowdown during high loads by up to 70%.

 Technologies Used: Linux, Python, FastAPI, PostgreSQL, Docker.

+#### User Analytic System

+I was responsible for developing and implementing a real-time User Analytics System, leveraging FastAPI, ClickHouse, RabbitMQ, and WebSocket technologies.

+* Effectively managed a high throughput of over 1 million data events per hour by leveraging RabbitMQ and WebSocket technologies, ensuring seamless data delivery.

+Technologies Used: FastAPI, ClickHouse, RabbitMQ, WebSocket.

 ### Open Source